 Before business clients, whether they are partner entities or potential customers, associate ties with a certain organisation, they are required to take part in KYC and Customer Due Diligence procedures.
 These practices are aimed at reducing the possibility of criminal identities opening accounts with legitimate businesses to carry out money laundering.
 Oftentimes, businesses take too long to onboard new customers and the KYC process is not time and resource-efficient.

-Recently, the inclusion of big data analytics in customer identification systems is turning the tables in favour of enterprises.
+Recently, the inclusion of big data analytics in customer identification systems is turning the tables in favor of enterprises.
 Using these intelligent tools, data gathering methods can be significantly optimised especially for banks that take up to weeks to gather customer data from multiple sources.
 Through the use of AI-based algorithms, the large amount of data can then be minimised by selecting only information relevant for the KYC verification.

 Monitoring High-risk Transactions

 A transaction monitoring system is the cornerstone of any AML compliance program.
-An intelligent data-driven solution analyses customer transactions and categorises them as suspicious or legitimate based on certain threshold values.
+An intelligent data-driven solution analyzes customer transactions and categorises them as suspicious or legitimate based on certain threshold values.
 This automates the process of generating Suspicious Activity Reports (SARs) that are sent to financial regulators.

 These act as a fine measure in countering monetary crime and possible terrorism financing.
-AML transaction monitoring software utilises data analysis and machine learning tools to reduce the number of false positives to flag and report unusual high-risk transactions, thereby eliminating the need for manual and tedious checks.
+AML transaction monitoring software utilizes data analysis and machine learning tools to reduce the number of false positives to flag and report unusual high-risk transactions, thereby eliminating the need for manual and tedious checks.

 Adverse Media & Sanction Screening